 Spread over 28 acres, the Vizcaya Museum and Gardens is a National Historic Landmark that was once the home of James Deering, a renowned industrialist of the 20th century.
 Deering is famously known for being heir to the Deering McCormick-International Harvester fortune.

-The mansion was constructed in 1916 and has 34 rooms organized around a central courtyard.
+The mansion was constructed in 1916 and has 34 rooms around a central courtyard.
 Rather than being a personal home, it serves as a museum for the general public to take a lavish step back in time.
-Given the size of the estate, we recommend allowing at least two hours to see everything you want to see.
+Given the size of the estate, we recommend allowing at least two hours to see everything you want.

-This villa is filled with an extensive and unique collection of European furniture and various decorative art pieces from the 15th to 19th centuries.
+This villa has a unique collection of European furniture and various decorative art pieces from the 15th to 19th centuries.
 The grounds and the garden incorporate stunning French and Italian fountains, sculptures, and pools.
 It’s fascinating to remember that this luxe estate was home to a man whose fortune derived from farm equipment.

 See Related: Where to Stay in Miami